Divide-By-0/ideas-for-projects-people-would-use/README.md

 <a name="Fun"></a>
 ### Fun
+- Create a nice frontend for DeepSaber, a way to AI generate beatsaber maps for any youtube video.
+Currently it's just a [colab notebook](https://colab.research.google.com/drive/11v-ztHOUXLXFHmH4QIuXGXtTvD-3r7oP#scrollTo=mocWjd1-oatL), but it's one step away from having a nice frontend and being popular.
+BeatSage is a similar AI mapper that's generally regarded as having an inferior algorithm, and they hit 100K downloads in a few months.
 - A better smart time-based phone password lock.
 For instance, if the current time is AB:CD, the user can set their password as say, (A+B), (|C-D|), (A * B % 10), (D) or a general user-coded function, so it changes every minute.
 Existing solutions only allow rudimentary functions.
 - Automatic haircut chooser -- input a picture, and based on aligning you to a celebrity with similar facial features, overlay celebrity hair on top of yours to find a new style or to show your barber.
 - Automatically take a picture of your face and take cross ratios and edge detection/curve detection to determine best sunglasses based on face shape or similar celebrities, customized sunglasses.